FichteFoll/advent-of-code/README.md

 [Advent of Code][] Advent calendar for everyone to see, frown and laugh at.

-Code is split into folders by year and day with my input included for better reproducibility.
+Code is split into folders or files by year and day with my input included for better reproducibility.
 I did not complete all puzzles, so you'll only see those that I completed.